iml-mackerel/00.0_model/README.md

 * The Federal Science Library: https://science-libraries.canada.ca/eng/home/
 * or The North Atlantic Fisheries Organisation's (NAFO) publications site: https://www.nafo.int/Publications

+The assessments performed by the U.S.A. evaluates the entire Northwest Atlantic stock (northern and southern spawning contingents).
+Assessments are done by NOAA Fisheries' Northeast Fisheries Science Centre (NEFSC).
+Documents can be found here: https://apps-nefsc.fisheries.noaa.gov/saw/reviews_report_options.php

 Data and model output for the 2016, and 2018 assessments can be found in the master branch here: https://github.com/iml-assess/mackerel_assessment/
 * 2016: input data for the 2017 assessment.
 A different model was used back then and hence no output is provided.
 * 2018: assessment of 2019